Don't Talk to Him: Background and release

 The music for "Don't Talk to Him" was composed by Shadows guitarist Bruce Welch.
 He then asked Richard if he would write the lyrics.
 However, Richard has said that he was "sort of scared of writing", but agreed to "have a go".
 He recalled he "took it back to the cottage where I was staying.
 We were in Blackpool.
 And I sat down one night and played it through on my guitar and came up with the lyrics".

-It was recorded at Abbey Road Studios, then known as EMI, whereas the B-side, "Say You're Mine", written by Tony Meehan and Norman Stracey, was recorded whilst the group were in Blackpool, at the Jubilee Hall.
+It was recorded at Abbey Road Studios, then known as EMI, whereas the B-side, "Say You're Mine", written by Tony Meehan and Norman Stracey, was recorded whilst the group was in Blackpool, at the Jubilee Hall.
 Both tracks were included on the EP Cliff Sings Don't Talk to Him, released in March 1964.

 Richard also recorded a German-language version of "Don't Talk to Him", titled "Sag' "no" zu ihm", with German lyrics by Carl Ulrich Blecher and backing vocals by the Botho-Lucas-Quartett.
 It was released as a single in Germany in April 1964 as a double A-side with a German-language version of "I'm the Lonely One", titled "Zuviel allein".
 However, "Sag' "no" zu ihm" was more successful than the other side, becoming a top-ten hit in Germany and top-twenty hit in Austria.